-(n) Determination of profit and loss
+(n) Determination of income and expenditure

-Profit is determined as the difference between the revenue from services rendered and the costs and other charges incurred during the accounting period under review.
-Profits on transactions are taken in the period in which they are realised.
-A transaction is realized at the moment of delivery.
+Net income is determined as the difference between donation received and the costs and other charges incurred during the accounting period under review.
+Net income on transactions are taken in the period in which they are realized.
 Losses are taken in the period in which they are realized or determined.